 Any positive information helps to improve your score even if you’re only an authorized user.
 It also encourages other creditors to offer you a credit card.
 You may be able to get approved for your own card that you wouldn’t otherwise have access to.

 This would enable you to continue building credit on your own.
 Just remember to always use credit cards responsibly, and never charge up more than you can afford to pay off.

 How Being Added as an Authorized User Can Hurt Your Credit Score

 Just as your credit score is affected by the primary user’s positive history, it’s also affected by any negative activity.
 For instance, if the primary account holder fails to make a payment, maxes out their credit limit, or otherwise engages in negative behavior, you will feel it in your credit score.

 While it will most likely hurt them more than you, it still damages your credit rating.
 If you’re trying to build or rebuild credit, you could potentially end up doing more harm than good.

 Similarly, your actions in using the credit card also impact the account holder.
 If you charge a bunch of stuff to the account, they are ultimately the one responsible for paying the balance.

 You may not even be aware of the balance or the impact of your spending spree because the statement goes to the primary account holder rather than you as the authorized user.

 Anyone can become an authorized user as long as the primary account holder approves it and submits a request to the creditor.

 You also want to consider the person adding you to their account.
 What they do has an impact on your credit and it could strain your relationship as well.
 You want to know for sure that they make their payments on time and they’re responsible enough not to do anything that causes damage to their score or your own.

-The titles pretty much sum up the responsibilities and privileges of each term.
+There are responsibilities and privileges for both.
 As an authorized user, you are allowed to use someone’s account.